Lemniscate-2525/30_Days_of_ML/Day12_Dimensionality_Reduction_PCA/README.md

 Analogy :

-Imagine a cloud of points shaped like a stretched ellipsoid.
+Imagine a collection of points shaped like a stretched ellipsoid(3-d ellipse).
 The longest axis of the ellipsoid is the direction along which the data varies most.
 PCA finds that axis first, then the second longest orthogonal axis, and so on.
 By keeping only the first $k$ axes, you project the cloud onto its most informative directions.